ROCm/hipCUB/CONTRIBUTING.md

 The purpose of hipCUB is to provide a thin wrapper library on top of rocPRIM or CUB.
 This wrapper allows users to port CUB projects to HIP so that they can also be run on AMD hardware.

-Because it is a wrapper, the implementations of the algorithms that hipCUB API calls refer to are not contained within hipCUB.
+Because it is a wrapper, the implementations of the algorithms that hipCUB API calls are not contained within hipCUB.
-Rather, they exist within rocPRIM and CUB - the hipCUB API functions simply delegate the work to these underlying libraries.
+They exist within rocPRIM and CUB - the hipCUB API functions simply delegate the work to these underlying libraries.
 This delegation should be performed in a manner that minimizes overhead.

 When a pull request is created, a number of automated checks are run.
 These checks: